Lisbon Airport: Metro

 Aeroporto Metro station lies at the Southern edge of the Terminal 1 arrivals area.
 The Aeroporto Saldanha line takes approximately 20 minutes to reach downtown Lisbon.
 To use the metro, passengers can purchase a 7 Colinas/Viva Viagem card, which can be topped up and used on the metro and bus network.
 Alternatively, contactless payment is accepted at the metro gates, but this is not valid on other modes of transport in the city.

 Bus

 Carris city buses stop at the airport arrivals section, and connect to Marquis of Pombal Square, and Amoreiras.
 Night routes run to downtown Baixa, as well as Cais do Sodré and Gare do Oriente train stations.
-City buses have a maximum luggage size of 50 x 40 x 20 cm.
-Travelers with larger luggage must take the aerobus or airport shuttle.

 Aerobus

 The Aerobus was a shuttle bus that connected the airport with the city centre.
 The bus line was discontinued in 2023.

 Shuttle

 Shuttles are available to transport travelers around the airport, and to locations not serviced by aerobuses.